 - Are spayed or neutered.

-- Receive world-class nutrition, thanks to the generous support of The Iams Company.
+- Receive world-class nutrition, thanks to the generous support of Hills Science Diet

-When you adopt, you’ll receive a starter food packet, cat or dog collar, information on local vets and pet-supply stores, and other relevant brochures on issues like declawing, housetraining, and other topics.
+When you adopt, you’ll receive a starter food packet, cat or dog collar/leash for $5, information on local vets and pet-supply stores, and other relevant information within our Adoption Packet on issues such as declawing, housetraining, and other topics.

-Individuals visiting the Humane Society of Greater Dayton with the intent of adopting must fill out this questionnaire (also known as the pre-adoption application/survey).
-The application/survey is to be used as a tool to initiate conversation.
+Individuals visiting the Humane Society of Greater Dayton with the intent of adopting must fill out this questionnaire (also known as the adoption application).
+The application is to be used as a tool to initiate conversation.
 Adoption-counseling skills are used to match the family/individual with an animal and to provide education to our clients.

 Foster to Adopt

 Foster to Adopt is a program for those who are unsure if an animal will be a good fit for their home.
-This program allows them to take the animal home for a trial period of two days to a week following completion of foster paperwork.
+This program allows them to take the animal home for a trial period of three days to two weeks (depending on the type of animal) following completion of foster paperwork.
 The animal must then be returned to the Humane Society of Greater Dayton or adopted by the clients.